What is Lean Six Sigma Yellow Belt?

 Prometric is the testing partner that delivers the certification exam.
 Here are the steps you need to follow for scheduling the exam:

-For the CSSC Six Sigma Yellow Belt certification exam, follow these steps:
+For the CSSC Six Sigma Yellow Belt exam, follow these steps:

 Since Yellow Belts have a comprehensive understanding of the Six Sigma methods, they are eligible for roles like: